Federal Criminal Defense Lawyer Tampa

 Attorney David C. Hardy is a highly experienced Tampa federal criminal attorney.
-Attorney Hardy takes the time to educate his clients on the federal criminal case process, and he works diligently to protect his client’s rights.
-If you are under investigation by federal authorities in Tampa Florida, contact the Hardy Law Firm, P.A. and get help now.
+Attorney Hardy takes the time to educate his clients on the federal criminal case process, and he works diligently to protect his client's rights.

 Why is it so Important to Hire an Experienced Tampa Federal Criminal Lawyer for A Federal Bond Hearing?

 If you have been charged with a federal criminal offense in Tampa, Florida, one of the first issues that a Tampa federal magistrate judge will consider is your release status prior to any trial.
 Accused persons can wait months for a trial to begin, so the stakes at a federal bond hearing are very high.
-The federal magistrate judge has a variety of option, ranging from immediate release to detention in jail.
+The federal magistrate judge has a variety of options, ranging from immediate release to detention in jail.